m1n1maalist/csgo-plus/README.md

 4. And finally run `emrun --no_browser --port 8080 .`

 ## Supported OSes
-> [!NOTE]
-> This is support OSes for compiling, not OSes that can run the game.

 |  OS/Distro | Supported | 					Known Bugs			    	   |
 | -----------| -------   | --------------------------------------------------------------------------------|